chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/inline-status.md

 ---
 templateKey: component-post
 title: Inline status
-description: Inline Status provides users with feedbacks regarding important status information of a system or device.
+description: Inline Status provides users with feedback regarding important status information of a system or device.
 featuredimage: /img/inline-status-icons.png
 ---
-# **G﻿uidelines**
+# **Guidelines**

-Inline Status indicate a state or condition at a particular time and fall into five categories: info, success, warning, error and none.
-For example, a status can indicate that a request is Active, Pending, or Successful.
+Inline Status indicates a state or condition at a particular time and falls into five categories: info, success, warning, error and none.

+**For example**: status can indicate that a request is Active, Pending, or Successful.

 * Use Inline Status when users must address or be aware of important information while completing tasks.
 * Use Inline Status to call out important status information for items in a list or specific properties on a record.
 * Inline Status are contextual.
-They are associated with a UI element or with a piece of content, and should be shown in close proximity to that element.
+They are associated with a UI element or with a piece of content and should be shown in close proximity to that element.

-**W﻿hen to use**
+**When to use**

 **Icon status** - use it to call out important status information for items in a list or specific properties on a record.